Final report for ONE21-383

 Project Information

-This project seeks to capture the labor and financial resources needed to prepare both ramp transplants and mature ramp bulbs for market by comparing two methods of seeding to generate transplant bulbs (designated greenhouse space and direct seeding), and two methods of planting transplant bulbs to mature ramp plants (for harvest or seed collection).
-These comparisons will be integrated into outreach programming, specifically Beginner Farmer Training Program, to educate farmers on avenues to profitability in producing ramps.
+This project seeks to capture the labor and financial resources needed to prepare both ramp transplants and mature ramp bulbs for market.
+We compared seeding, planting from newly geminated ramp stock, and using transplant bulbs to to understand the return on investment (ROI) potential from each of these sources.
+These comparisons are intended to educate farmers on avenues to profitability in producing ramps.
 While this funding cycle is too short to evaluate all aspects of ramp production for market, this project will provide baseline financials to spur additional cooperative investment (grant or private dollars) for ramp cultivation.

 Research suggests wild ramps are in decline (Baumflek and Chamberlain 2019), but the posts from West Virginia Ramp Diggers Facebook® group (especially since COVID-19) demonstrate a thriving demand for foraged ramps (and tips to establish ramps); with posts reflecting some yields in the hundreds of pounds and buyers looking to purchase in bulk.
 This represents an opportunity for West Virginia farms, which have the lowest average economic output of any state ($38,000), with ¾ of them selling less than $10,000 annually.
 There are 23,000 farms in WV averaging 157 acres, commonly relying on seasonal differentiation and niche markets (Christmas trees, maple syrup, asparagus, berries, medicinal herbs, cut flowers, mushrooms) to increase agricultural income.

-To educate farmers, specifically those enrolling in Beginning Farmers Training Programs (BFTPs), this partnership will evaluate: 1) seed to nursery stock comparisons between a controlled environment (greenhouse) with direct seeding in forest plots, and 2) planting of nursery stock using a novel mechanized, forest planting technique meant to facilitate harvest versus traditional ‘Extension’ raised bed-style forest plantings to finish these bulbs to market size.
-By demonstrating the ability to increase start-up efficiencies for entering a market via multiple entry points, the BFTP will promote ramps as an ancillary income stream suitable for operations with standing timber.
+To educate farmers, this partnership will evaluate: 1) seed to nursery stock comparisons between a controlled environment (greenhouse) with direct seeding in forest plots, and 2) planting of nursery stock using a novel mechanized, forest planting technique meant to facilitate harvest.
+By demonstrating the ability to increase start-up efficiencies for entering a market via multiple entry points, we hoped to promote ramps as an ancillary income stream suitable for operations with standing timber.
 Our partnership will quantify differences in survival, growth, and labor reductions in cultivation techniques, broken down by these two stages (seed to nursery stock, transplant bulb to mature plant) to evaluate the effectiveness in terms of farm effort cost-efficiencies.
 The aim is to create opportunities for additional on-farm revenue and protect wild ramps in the future by cultivating an agricultural economic opportunity, as an alternative to regulation.

 Cooperators